 Stockholders wishing to have a proposal included in the Board's 2002 proxy statement must submit the proposal so that the secretary of CCIC receives it no later than January 9, 2002.
 Stockholders may make nominations for directors and introduce proposals or other business to be considered at the 2002 Annual Meeting provided such nominations and proposals are in accordance with CCIC's bylaws and involve proper matters for stockholder action.
-Such stockholder nominations and proposals and other business for the 2002 Annual Meeting must be received not less than 90 days (February 21, 2002) nor more than 120 days (January 22, 2002) before May 22, 2002 at CCIC's principal executive offices, 510 Bering, Suite 500, Houston, TX 77057; Attn: Corporate Secretary.
+Such stockholder nominations and proposals and other business for the 2002 Annual Meeting must be received not less than 90 days (March 7, 2002) nor more than 120 days (February 5, 2002) before June 5, 2002 (which will then be the first anniversary of the preceding year's meeting) at CCIC's principal executive offices, 510 Bering, Suite 500, Houston, TX 77057; Attn: Corporate Secretary.
 The Board has determined that the Annual Meeting date for 2002 will be Wednesday, May 22, 2002.
-If the 2002 Annual Meeting is advanced by more than 30 days, or delayed by more than 90 days, from May 22, 2002, the nomination or proposal must be delivered not earlier than the 120th day prior to the 2002 Annual Meeting and not later than the later of the 90th day prior to the 2002 Annual Meeting or Meeting date.
+If the 2002 Annual Meeting is advanced by more than 30 days, or delayed by more than 90 days, from May 22, 2002, the nomination or proposal must be delivered not earlier than the 120th day prior to the 2002 Annual Meeting and not later than the later of the 90th day prior to the 2002 Annual Meeting or the 10th day following the announcement of the change in the 2002 Annual Meeting date.
 The notice of nominations for the election of directors must set forth certain information concerning the stockholder giving the notice and each nominee.
 A copy of the applicable bylaw provision may be obtained, without charge, upon written request to the Corporate Secretary.